7underlines/vdotenv/README.md

 - fully compatible with docker-compose .env
 - useful helper function vdotenv.get()
+- vdotenv.required() method to let people know what variables are needed

 ## Usage
 Create a file called .env in the root folder of your application.